TeamLEGWORK/LEGWORK/docs/install.rst

 Stable Version
 --------------
-LEGWORK is *almost* available for installation of PyPI.
+LEGWORK is *almost* available for installation on PyPI.
 Soon you will be able to install the latest stable version using ``pip`` as: ::

     pip install legwork